Naval Intelligence (Pakistan)

-The Naval Intelligence is a military administrative and the staff service branch of the Pakistan Navy.
+The Naval Intelligence, commonly known as the NI, is the intelligence agency of the Pakistan Navy.

-The naval intelligence provides assessments on capabilities of real-time reporting of the foreign navies while tasked with protecting the maritime resources, interests, countering and managing maritime threats.
+The NI provides assessments on capabilities of real-time reporting of the foreign navies while tasked with protecting the maritime resources, interests, countering and managing maritime threats.

-Not much has been publicized about the missions and works of the Naval Intelligence as the Pakistani military rarely released official details of the Naval Intelligence's activities.
+Not much has been publicized about the missions and works of the NI as the Pakistani military rarely released official details of the NI's activities.